-In this case study, I have 29 procedures that we are implementing and there are 11 recorded training webinars.
-During each of the four months approximately the same number of procedures are implemented.
-Then I organized the small groups of procedures around the scheduled webinar trainings.
-For example, the month of November will have a total of 24 documents (i.e., 8 procedures and 16 associated forms and lists) implemented and there are four webinar trainings scheduled.
-Therefore, four procedures associated with “Good Documentation Practices 101” will be implemented as a group under document change notice (DCN) 15-001.
+In this case study, I have 29 procedures that we are implementing, and there are 11 recorded training webinars.
+During each of the four months, approximately the same number of procedures are implemented.
+Then I organized the small groups of procedures around the scheduled webinar training.
+For example, the month of November will have a total of 24 documents (i.e., eight procedures and 16 associated forms and lists) implemented, and there are four webinar trainings scheduled.
+Therefore, four procedures related to “Good Documentation Practices 101“ will be implemented as a group under document change notice (DCN) 15-001.
 Two procedures associated with “Are your Suppliers Qualified?
-Prove it!” will be implemented as a group under DCN 15-002.
-The remaining two procedures, design controls and risk management, will be implemented as a group under DCN 15-003 with two related webinars on design controls and ISO 14971.
+Prove it!“ will be implemented as a group under DCN 15-002.
+The remaining two procedures, design controls, and risk management, will be implemented as a group under DCN 15-003 with two related webinars on design controls and ISO 14971.

 Document Change Notice (DCN)

 The next step in the Deming Cycle is to “Do.”
-For implementation of an ISO 13485 quality system plan, “doing” involves creation of procedures, forms and lists; but “doing” also involves the review and approval of these documents.
+For the implementation of an ISO 13485 quality system plan, “doing” involves the creation of procedures, forms, and lists, but “doing” also involves the review and approval of these documents.
 The form we use to review and approve procedures is called a document change notice or DCN.